Du Pont family

 The du Pont family (/duːˈpɒnt/) or Du Pont family is a prominent family descended from Pierre Samuel du Pont de Nemours (1739–1817), a French minor aristocrat.
 Currently residing in the U.S. states of Delaware and Pennsylvania, the Du Ponts have been one of the country's richest families since the mid-19th century, when they founded their fortune in the gunpowder business.
 In the late 19th and early 20th centuries, they expanded their wealth through the chemical industry and the automotive industry, with substantial interests in the DuPont company, General Motors, and various other corporations.

 Several former du Pont family estates are open to the public as museums, gardens or parks, such as Winterthur, Nemours, Eleutherian Mills, Longwood Gardens, Gibraltar, Mt.
 Cuba, and Goodstay.
 The family's interest in horticulture was brought to the United States by their immigrant progenitors from France and reinforced in later generations by avid gardeners who married into the family.
 As early as 1924, the du Ponts were recognized by Charles Sprague Sargent, the famed plantsman and director of Harvard's Arnold Arboretum, as "a family which has made the neighborhood of Wilmington, Delaware one of the chief centers of horticulture in the United States."

 The family's first American estate, Eleutherian Mills, located at Hagley Museum and Library, was preserved and restored by Louise E. du Pont Crowninshield.
 She also helped to establish the National Trust for Historic Preservation in 1949.
-In recent years, the family has continued to be known for its association with political and business ventures, as well as philanthropic causes.
+In recent years, the family has continued to be known for its association with political and business ventures.

-Two family members were the subjects of well-publicized criminal cases.
-John Eleuthère du Pont was convicted of murdering wrestling coach Dave Schultz.

 As of 2016, the family fortune was estimated at $14.3 billion, spread across more than 3,500 living relatives.